CSWDev/Decorating-Application/README.md

 # Decorating-Application
-My very first attempt at programming in the first year of my HND course at University campus Barnsley.
+My very first attempt at programming in the first year of my HND course at University Campus Barnsley.